nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/data-lists-and-directories/how-to-add-a-new-vocabulary.md

 ---
-title: How to Add a New Vocabulary
+title: 'HOWTO: Add a New Vocabulary'
 review:
     comment: ''
     date: '2017-12-14'